Skip to main content

 You will need to provide original, hard copies of these documents.
 Photocopies or mobile phone versions are not accepted.
 You can find out more information on the gov.uk website.

-• Proof of your name, date of birth and nationality: valid passport or travel documents or European ID card.
-You can also bring your birth certificate alongside photo ID like a driving licence.
-If you're born after 1st January 1983, you will need to bring your mother's birth certificate too.
+• Proof of your name, date of birth and nationality: a valid passport, travel documents or European ID card.
+You can also bring your birth certificate alongside photo ID, such as a driving licence.

 • Previous marriage documents (if applicable): final divorce documents and translation (if not in English) or death certificate and translation (if not in English)